15 Most Common INTJ Weaknesses

 10. Difficulty dealing with emotions.

 INTJs can find it difficult to deal with emotions.
-This is because they’re more logical than emotional.
 They can struggle to process their own feelings, let alone those of others.
 Sometimes, they try to rationalize their emotions or bottle them up inside.
 This might make them feel better in the moment, but it’s not a healthy long-term strategy.
 It’s a good idea for INTJs to learn how to get in touch with their emotions and process them in a healthy way.
 This isn’t an easy undertaking, but it’s worth it.
-It’s beneficial for your mental health, and it helps you to better understand and connect with people around you.
+It can be beneficial for their mental health, and it can help them to better understand and connect with people.

 11. Obsessive.